SAP-samples/btp-msteams-s4-suppliercollab/README.md

 # Create Supplier Collaboration by Extending SAP S/4HANA into Microsoft Azure Ecosystem

 # Description
-This repository contains code samples and instructions for developing a native Microsoft Teams application and SAP BTP Extension application for extending SAP S/4HANA Business scenarios into Microsoft Azure ecosystem.
+This repository contains code samples and instructions for developing a native Microsoft Teams application and an extension application deployed in SAP BTP for extending SAP S/4HANA business  scenarios into Microsoft Azure ecosystem.

 Important: Please be aware that this GitHub repository will be updated with additional scenarios.Make sure you are pulling the repository from time to time and do a redeployment to SAP Business Technology Platform.

 # Scenario
-This is one of the use-case in Procure-To-Pay process.
+This is one of the use cases in the procure-to-pay business process.
-Requestor creates a Purchase Order with required line items.
-The operations Manager / Purchase Manger needs to receive the same for approval and look for closure of the PO.
-In case of delays, Operations Manager will interact with suppliers to discuss the updates on pending confirmations /delivery overdue on the list of line items.
+A requester creates a Purchase Order with the required line items.
+Operations Manager / Purchase Manger needs to receive the same purchase order for approval and look for closure of the PO.
+In case of delays, the Operations Manager interacts with the suppliers to discuss the updates on pending confirmations /delivery overdue on the list of line items.
 This will help all the stakeholders to discuss, view the purchase order details together and complete the confirmation summary.

 # Business Process Flow
-The target application will provide the SAP Business User to be able to perform ERP operations via MS Teams.
-Below depicts the business process flow.
+The target application provides the SAP Business User to be able to perform ERP operations via MS Teams.
+The business process flow is described in the following diagram:

 ![plot](./images/businessprocess.png)

-Let us look at the user journey of the Requestor and Purchasing/Operations manager persona.
+Let us look at the user journey of the Requester and Purchasing/Operations Manager persona.
-1. The requestor creates/updates a purchase order in SAP S/4HANA with a list of line items for a specific supplier.
+1. The requester creates/updates a purchase order in SAP S/4HANA with a list of line items for a specific supplier.
 2. For every update on a purchase order , events are published to SAP Event Mesh.
-3. These events are sent to SCM Operations Manager, who is MS Teams Users.
-The user receives the alerts on updates on Purchase Order.
+3. These events are sent to the SCM Operations Manager, who is MS Teams user.
+The user receives the alerts on updates on the purchase order.
-4. Operations Manager can request for further PO details before deciding on discussion with Supplier.
+4. The Operation Manager can request for further purchase order details before deciding on a discussion with Supplier.
-5. Business user decides to setup meeting with supplier to discuss and receive confirmation on unfullfilled POs.
+5. The business user decides to set up meeting with the supplier to discuss and receive confirmation on any unfullfilled POs.
-6. During the meeting , SCM Operation Manager can retrieve additional information on current confirmation summary and update back to SAP S/4HANA.
+6. During the meeting, the SCM Operation Manager can retrieve additional information on the current confirmation summary and update it back to SAP S/4HANA.

 # Solution Architecture

 ## Solution Architecture for SAP S/4HANA on-premise using Cloud Connector and SAP BTP Connectivity Service

-The architecture below leverages the Cloud Connector and SAP Connectivity Service to establish secured communication between SAP BTP and SAP S/4HANA seamlessly.
-We will see how the communication and flow of information work.
-Principal propagation of the users is enabled using XSUAA.
+The architecture below leverages the SAP Cloud Connector and SAP Connectivity Service to establish secured communication between SAP BTP and SAP S/4HANA.Principal propagation of the users is enabled using XSUAA.
 Let us quickly understand how communication happens among the different systems and approaches for the principal propagation of users.

 ![plot](./images/Architecture_CS.png)